‘Stranger Things’ Season 2 Release Date, Story Resumes A Year Later With Many Changes

-The Stranger Things season 2 release date is one of the most anticipated out of all of Netflix’s series to date.
+The Stranger Things Season 2 release date is one of the most anticipated out of all of Netflix’s series to date.
 Even Luke Cage, the much renowned Netflix original series about the Marvel Comics Harlem superhero, could see a real challenge competing with the hit series set in the 1980s.

-From the beginning, when Jonathan and Will Byers (Charlie Heaton and Noah Schnapp, respectively) rocked out to The Clash, the tone for the series made it obvious that it was going for the nostalgic feel of a decade when synthesizers were still acceptable.
+From the beginning, when Jonathan and Will Byers (Charlie Heaton and Noah Schnapp, respectively) rocked out to the Clash, the tone for the series made it obvious that it was going for the nostalgic feel of a decade when synthesizers were still acceptable.
 It was the decade of E.T., the video game crash resulting from the movie’s tie-in on Atari 2600, and some of the most memorable pop and rock music in history.

-Mysterious things began happening, though, as Joyce Byers’ (Winona Ryder of Beetlejuice) son Will went missing and spawned a police investigation right around the same time that a mysterious girl (Millie Bobby Brown of Once Upon a Time in Wonderland) who gained the nickname Eleven showed up out of nowhere.
+Mysterious things began happening, though, as Joyce Byers’ (Winona Ryder of Beetlejuice) son Will went missing and spawned a police investigation right around the same time that a mysterious girl (Millie Bobby Brown of Once Upon a Time in Wonderland), who later gained the nickname Eleven, showed up out of nowhere.
 The girl explained to a group of outcast boys about a place called the Upside Down, which was apparently a nightmare alternate reality she could visit simply by “dreaming.”
-The problem with these visits was that there was a monster which could occasionally visit the real world and kidnap children.
+The problem with these visits was that there was a monster that could occasionally visit the real world and kidnap children.

 Of course, one of those children was Barb (Shannon Purser), Nancy Wheeler’s (Natalia Dyer) best friend, taken while Nancy was “busy” with a boy.